The Cartels and Leniency Review: Indonesia

 Enforcement policies and guidance

-The competition authority responsible for the enforcement of the ICL, from the research on certain industries, investigations and, examinations to the imposition of sanctions, is the Commission for the Supervision of Business Competition (KPPU).2 The KPPU may commence investigations and examinations as well as issue decisions and impose administrative sanctions against all violations of the ICL.
+The competition authority responsible for the enforcement of the ICL, from research into certain industries, investigations and examinations to the imposition of sanctions, is the Indonesia Competition Commission (KPPU).2 The KPPU may commence investigations and examinations, as well as issue decisions and impose administrative sanctions for all violations of the ICL.
 The KPPU has the power to summon undertakings, witnesses or experts to obtain, examine and evaluate documents or other instruments of evidence.

-The prohibition of cartels under the ICL covers horizontal restricted agreements or cartels in the forms of prohibition of price-fixing, production arrangements, market allocation, group boycotts, bid rigging and other arrangements, conspiracy or concerted practices that may restrict competition in the market or may cause harm to consumers.
-Particularly for the bid rigging clause, the ICL does not clearly address whether it shall be understood as covering a purely horizontal or vertical arrangement.
+The prohibition of cartels under the ICL covers horizontal restricted agreements or cartels through its prohibitions on price-fixing, production arrangements, market allocation, group boycotts, bid rigging and other arrangements, conspiracy or concerted practices that may restrict competition in the market or may cause harm to consumers.
+In the clause on bid rigging in particular, the ICL does not clearly state whether purely horizontal or vertical arrangements are covered.
 However, in its guidelines on this matter, the KPPU adopts both arrangements.

-The cartel substantive test in the ICL takes either the 'per se illegal' or 'rule of reason' approach in each article.
-The provisions that consist of the phrase 'which may result in monopoly or unfair business practices' generally adopt the rule of reason approach.
-In the application, the provisions consider that an agreement or conduct violates the ICL only after the KPPU conducts an in-depth assessment to establish whether the agreement or conduct has an adverse impact on the market or on the competition.
+The substantive cartel test in the ICL takes either the 'per se illegal' approach or the 'rule of reason' approach in each article.
+The provisions that employ the phrase 'which may result in monopoly or unfair business practices' generally adopt the rule of reason approach.
+In the application of the provisions of the ICL, certain conduct or an agreement is considered a violation only after the KPPU has conducted an in-depth assessment to establish whether the conduct or agreement has an adverse impact on the market or on competition.
 This assessment applies to certain cartel conduct, such as output restriction, market allocation and bid rigging.

-The per se illegal approach refers to provisions that do not include the above-mentioned phrase.
+The per se illegal approach is adopted in those provisions that do not include the above-mentioned phrase.
 In this approach, the KPPU does not have to analyse the effect on the market of conduct or an agreement as the existence of a prohibited agreement or conduct is itself considered a sufficient violation of the provisions.
-This approach is similar to the application of the 'per se illegality' rule in other jurisdictions and is applicable to price-fixing and boycott provisions in the ICL.
+This approach is similar to the application of the per se illegal rule in other jurisdictions and is applicable to price-fixing and boycott provisions in the ICL.
 To date, the KPPU has issued several guidelines relating to cartel assessment, namely guidelines on the assessment of bid rigging, restrictions on output and marketing, and price-fixing.

 Cooperation with other jurisdictions

-The ICL does not have any specific provision for cross-border competition issues.
-However, the KPPU has so far officially cooperated with Japan, Korea, Mongolia, Australia, New Zealand, and, in 2018, Singapore, in its attempt to administer the cross-border aspect of competition law.
-Since the nature of cooperation is bilateral, the scope of cooperation with a certain competition commission from one jurisdiction might differ from another.
+The ICL does not have any specific provision for cross-border competition issues, particularly with regard to leniency.
+However, the KPPU has so far officially cooperated with Japan, Korea, Mongolia, Australia, New Zealand, the United States, Vietnam and, in 2018, Singapore, in its attempt to administer the cross-border aspects of competition law.
+Since the nature of cooperation is bilateral, the scope of cooperation with a certain competition commission from one jurisdiction might differ from that with another.

 In 2014, the KPPU established a bilateral cooperation with the Korea Fair Trade Commission.
 The cooperation aims to contribute to the effective implementation of the competition laws of each party by promoting cooperation in competition law and policy between Indonesia and Korea.
 In 2017, the KPPU established a cooperation agreement with the Authority for Competition and Consumer Protection Mongolia, whereby they agreed to build the capacity of competition agencies through technical assistance programmes, data exchanges and sharing knowledge.
 Cooperation with Australia (the Australian Competition and Consumer Commission) and New Zealand (the NZ Commerce Commission) on competition policy is covered under the ASEAN–Australia–New Zealand Free Trade Agreement.4